 - IHS will continue to provide quality, culturally appropriate services to eligible American Indians and Alaska Natives.

 - Under the new health care law, everyone is required to maintain minimum essential coverage or pay a fee (known as the shared responsibility payment).
 Being eligible for IHS services alone does not meet the minimum essential coverage requirement.

-- If you do not have health insurance coverage and receive care from IHS, you will need to either: (1) sign up for health insurance coverage, (2) pay the shared responsibility payment, or (3) apply for an exemption.
+- If you do not have health insurance coverage and receive care from IHS, you will need to either: (1) sign up for health insurance coverage, (2) pay the shared responsibility payment when filing federal taxes, or (3) claim an exemption when filing federal taxes

-- If you have health insurance coverage from your employer that meets the minimum essential coverage requirement, or have other health care coverage (through Medicare, Medicaid, CHIP, VA Health Benefits, or TRICARE), you are covered and don't need to worry about paying the shared responsibility payment or enrolling for health coverage available through the Health Insurance Marketplace.
+- If you have health insurance coverage from your employer that meets the minimum essential coverage requirement, or have other health care coverage (through Medicare, Medicaid, CHIP, VA Medical Benefits Package, or TRICARE), you are covered and don't need to worry about paying the shared responsibility payment or enrolling for health coverage available through the Health Insurance Marketplace.

-- If you are offered and decline health insurance coverage (that meets the minimum essential coverage requirement) from your employer, you must pay the shared responsibility payment or obtain an exemption, if eligible.
-Members of federally recognized tribes and other individuals who are eligible to receive services from Indian health care providers will have access to a special exemption, but other exemptions are available.
+- If you are offered and decline health insurance coverage (that meets the minimum essential coverage requirement) from your employer, you must pay the shared responsibility payment or claim an exemption, if eligible.
+Members of federally recognized tribes and other individuals who are eligible to receive services from Indian health care providers will have access to a special exemption, but other exemptions are available as well.

 - If you are not offered health insurance coverage through your employer or are unemployed, you may be eligible for coverage through the Health Insurance Marketplace.
 To learn more about health insurance options, please visit Healthcare.gov .

 - If you are interested in applying for an exemption, please visit Healthcare.gov .